mobi-css/mobi.css/site/docs.md

 Actually, `flex-center` is used as a wrapper to ensure `container` aligns to the center of the screen.
 So if you don't add this wrapper, mobile users will not feel any difference.

 Also, you can add `flex-center` to `<body>` and it will work, too.
-However, I don't recommend it.
+However, that is not recommended.
 Even though you don't append any other elements to `<body>`, third-party libraries may do so.
 It might be hard for them to set their position in a flexbox.

 What if we want to add a sidebar for the desktop version of your website, useful to show some additional, non-mobile messages, such as *Scan to view on mobile* or *Go to top*)?
 Here is a solution: